An Ignite talk … 1 topic in 20 slides in just 5 minutes. Every slide automatically advances every 15 seconds.

 Tip: Go with large images and little to no text.
 No one has time to read your slides.
 And the text distracts from … you!

 That said, I did use text.
 I added contact info to slides at the top and bottom of the deck.
 I added text to support the main ideas through the middle.
 In the case that you lose your thought, this text can bail you out.
-Notice I lost “morality” at 3:25.
+Notice in the video embedded above that I lost “morality” at 3:25.

-Other presenters at Ignite Colorado Springs didn’t use text – and their slides were far more clean.
+Other presenters at Ignite Colorado Springs didn’t use text – and their slides were far cleaner.
 Lose the text if you can.

 So where are you going to get those images?
 I had several of my own photos in mind, so I pulled those first.

 For the rest, I opted to use Flickr search.

 - Choose the license that fits your situation